Today, teens are more likely to be exposed to exercise much earlier than the last generation.

 We picked these pre-workouts because they don't contain more than 200mg of caffeine, are fully disclosed (no proprietary blends), and do not have exotic stimulants like DMAA, DMHA, DMBA, yohimbine, etc.

-Containing over 22g per serving, Bulk contains full doses of ergogenic aids and a range of nootropics as well as stimulants to help enhance energy.
+Containing over 20g per serving, Bulk contains complete doses of ergogenic aids and a range of nootropics and stimulants to help enhance energy.

 Bulk is a solid pre-workout from Transparent Labs.